Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-writing-mode.md

 - `vertical-lr`: Goes Vertical from Left to Right
 - `horizontal-tb`: Goes Horizontal from Top to Bottom (Default)

-The horizontal is the default, and what the common value is.
+The horizontal is the default and the standard value.

 ```css
 .vertical-rl {